Level3-REST/site/doc/profiles/representation.md

 ### Omit Representation

 The Prefer header parameter `return` also accepts the value `minimal`  which tells the resource to omit a response representation.
+The responce will contain a `Content-Location` header that indicates the URL for the full representation.
+In the case of a `POST` response, the `Location` header is omitted.

 ![](representation/minimal.svg){: .center-image}